code-shaper/code-shaper-website/docs/how-to-guides/creating-a-custom-cli.md

 Let's create a CLI to generate an opinionated React app.
 This CLI will be similar to [create-react-app](https://create-react-app.dev/), but we will use Code Shaper to build it.
-We will call this cli `react-shaper`.
+We will call it `react-shaper`.
+You can also look at the [finished example](https://github.com/code-shaper/react-shaper) to get an idea of what we will build.

 ## Create an empty monorepo